 CALL US: +44 (0)20 8004 3492

-Generally, you options are to travel visa-free where you have been granted ESTA authorization or to secure an American tourist visa if you don’t qualify to travel visa-free.
+Generally, your options are to travel without a visa if you have been granted ESTA authorization or to secure an American tourist visa if you don’t qualify for visa-free travel.

 Do I need an American tourist visa?

-Where the purpose of your trip is indeed recreational in nature, and you only plan to visit the U.S. for a period of up to 90 days, you may not need a visa at all.
+Where the purpose of your trip is tourism, and you only plan to visit the US for a period of up to 90 days, you may not need a visa at all.

-Under the Visa Waiver Program (VWP) citizens of 38 partner countries are allowed to travel to the U.S. for the purposes of tourism visa-free, so long as the proposed trip does not extend beyond the permitted timeframe.
+Under the Visa Waiver Program (VWP) citizens of certain countries are allowed to travel to the US for the purposes of tourism visa-free, so long as the proposed trip does not extend beyond the permitted timeframe.

-Broadly speaking, if you possess a valid e-passport as a citizen of one of the 38 partner countries, you will be eligible for visa-free travel under the VWP.
+Broadly speaking, if you have a valid e-passport as a citizen of one of the partner countries, you will be eligible for visa-free travel under the VWP.

-That said, you will not be eligible if you are a national of a VWP country and also a national of Iran, Iraq, Sudan or Syria or, in most cases, where you have travelled to or been present in Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen on or after 1 March 2011.
+That said, you will not be eligible if you are a national of a VWP country and also a dual national of Cuba, Iran, Iraq, Sudan or Syria.
+You may also be ineligible in most cases if you have traveled to, or been present in, Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen on or after March 1, 2011, or Cuba on or after January 12, 2021.

 You may also be denied visa-free travel if: